-Finally, I will show you how C# programs are transformed into intermediate language and executed by the .NET Common Language Runtime (CLR).
-Armed with a fundamental understanding of computers, programs, and algorithms, you will be better prepared to understand the concepts of a virtual machine, as well as its execution performance and security ramifications.
+Finally, I will show you how Java programs are transformed into byte code and executed by a Java virtual machine.
+Armed with a fundamental understanding of computers, programs, and algorithms, you will be better prepared to understand the concepts of the Java virtual machine as well as its execution performance and security ramifications.